Member of the WIDA Consortium since 2009.

 - To obtain a new login, contact your Complex Area Resource Teacher.

-- New Complex Area Resource Teachers should contact the Assessment Section at (808) 307-3636 or email@example.com to create an account.
+- New Complex Area Resource Teachers should contact the WIDA Client Services Center or the Assessment Section at (808) 307-3636 or firstname.lastname@example.org to request an account.

 - For assistance with your account, contact the WIDA Client Services Center at email@example.com or call (866) 276-7735.